Killing Fields Phnom Penh

 Phnom Penh More Broadly

-The Royal Palace on the riverfront near Sisowath Quay is open to visitors ($10 USD) and the Silver Pagoda inside the grounds contains a collection of Buddha images including a life-size figure set with diamonds.
-The National Museum on the Sangkat Chey Chumneah holds the world’s most important collection of Khmer sculpture from the Angkor period.
+The Royal Palace on the riverfront near Sisowath Quay is open to visitors (USD 10) and includes the Silver Pagoda with a life-size diamond-set Buddha image.
+The National Museum holds the world’s most important collection of Khmer sculpture from the Angkor period.
+The Friends restaurant on Street 13 is a social enterprise that trains formerly street-connected youth in hospitality; the food is good and the organisation worthwhile.
+Getting around by tuk-tuk or Passapp/Grab app.